- Leadership Team

 - Operations Unit

-Rufus is a Shuttleworth Foundation Fellow, an Associate of the Centre for Intellectual Property and Information Law at the University of Cambridge and CEO of the Open Knowledge Foundation which he co-founded in 2004.
-He has worked extensively as a scholar and developer on the social, legal and technological issues related to the creation and sharing of knowledge.
+Dr Rufus Pollock is Founder and CEO of the [Open Knowledge Foundation][okf].
+He was formerly a Shuttleworth Foundation Fellow and a Mead Fellow in Economics at Emmanuel College, University of Cambridge and is currently an adviser on open data to several governments.
+He has worked extensively as a scholar, activist and technologist on the social, legal and technical challenges around the creation and sharing of knowledge.
 More information can be found on his home page.

 CEO [at] okfn.org